- Approved DA Courses

 - Provide documentation of one of the following:

-- Successful completion of a postgraduate program in oral and maxillofacial surgery, pediatric dentistry, or periodontics approved by the Commission on Dental Accreditation or a comparable organization approved by the Board.
+- Successful completion of a postgraduate program in oral and maxillofacial surgery or pediatric dentistry approved by the Commission on Dental Accreditation or a comparable organization approved by the Board.

 - Successful completion of a periodontics or general practice residency or other advanced education in a general dentistry program approved by the Board.